Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 The “Years Lived In vs. Years Rented” Partial Exemption

-When a property transitions from investment to your primary residence, you can claim a partial CGT exemption proportional to the number of years it was your main residence vs rented out.
+When a property transitions from investment to your primary residence, you can claim a partial capital gains tax exemption proportional to the number of years it was your main residence vs rented out.

 For example, if you owned a property for 10 years and it was your primary residence for 8 of those years, then only 2/10ths of the capital gain would be subject to CGT when you sell.